see-es-vee/see-es-vee/README.md

 There are a few open-source projects that can convert CSV Files to Java Objects.
 However, most of them require that you place Java annotations in your classes; something that you can not do if you do not have access to the source-code.
 Most also do not fully support the use of Java Generics. see-es-vee considers both of these as very important design goals.

 ### Goals
-  * Provide simple way to read in .CSV documents into Java Objects
+  * Provide simple way to read .CSV documents into Java Objects
   * Allow pre-existing unmodifiable objects to be converted to and from a CSV format
   * Extensive support of Java Generics
   * Allow custom representations for objects